mustafaorkuncoskun/mustafaorkuncoskun/README.md

 ---

 ## 🚀 About Me
 Hello!
-I’m Mustafa Orkun Coşkun — with a foundation in electrical and electronics engineering, I now focus on crafting user-centric web solutions.
+I’m Mustafa Orkun Coşkun — with a foundation in electrical and electronics engineering, I now focus on devoloping user-centric web solutions.
 I’m a proactive and curious problem-solver across both hardware and software domains.

 - ⚡ Passion: Bringing complex data flows to life with real-time dashboards
 - 🎯 Focus: Performance, scalability, and delivering seamless user experiences